This post contains affiliate links.

-Wow your guests with this Ultimate Whole Roasted Cauliflower!
-Slathered in whipped feta and drizzled with herb sauce, this is a statement-making dish you’re really going to love.
+Wow your guests with this ultimate whole roasted cauliflower!
+Slathered in whipped feta and drizzled with herb sauce, this dish is a statement-maker that has become a hit at Thanksgiving tables around the country.

-The thing about eating vegetarian for Thanksgiving or Christmas (or any gathering, for that matter) is that you’re usually left with the side dishes.
+The thing about eating vegetarian for Thanksgiving or Christmas (or any gathering, for that matter) is that you’re usually left with side dishes like a roasted Brussels sprout salad.
 Because vegetables = side and meat = main, right?

 Not today!
-Today we’re making the ultimate whole roasted cauliflower.
-It’s pretty enough to be the main dish while being far more hands-off than a turkey ever would be (plus if you cross your eyes and lean back it looks a bit like a turkey too 😛).
+Today, we’re making the ultimate whole roasted cauliflower.
+It’s pretty enough to be the main dish while being far more hands-off than a turkey would be (plus if you cross your eyes and lean back, it looks a bit like a turkey, too 😛).

 - Cauliflower: A medium-sized head of cauliflower that’s free from blemishes or brown spots.